activist-org/i18n-check/docs/source/index.rst

     - Separate them so that the values are not mixed when they're in production.
 - ``repeat-values`` (``rv``): Does the source file have repeat values that can be combined into a single key?
     - Combine them so the localization team only needs to localize one of them.
+- ``sorted-keys`` (``sk``): Are the i18n source and target locale files sorted alphabetically?
+    - Sort them alphabetically to reduce merge conflicts from the files changing.
 - ``nested-keys`` (``nk``): Do the i18n files contain nested JSON structures?
     - Flatten them to make replacing invalid keys easier with find-and-replace all.
 - ``missing-keys`` (``mk``): Are any keys from the source file missing in the locale files?